-MAED 561 TEACHING MATHEMATICS IN THE MIDDLE SCHOOL - 3 semester hours

-Selected mathematical principles and concepts for teaching mathematics at middle school grade levels.
+MAED 561 TEACHING MATHEMATICS IN THE MIDDLE SCHOOL - 3 semester hours mathematics at middle school grade levels.
 Emphasis will be on instructional methods and technological supplements as outlined by the National Council of Teachers of Mathematics and the Virginia State Board of Education.
 Students will be provided the opportunity to select, create, and evaluate topics, materials, and strategies in teaching middle school mathematics.